veto8/autodiscover/README.md

-# Tool to create an autodicover.xml and autoconfig.xml file
+# autodicover.xml and autoconfig.xml

 The feature in many MUAs(Mail User Agents) is the email servers autodiscovering.
 When you type your e-mail address in their setup window, some MUAs are trying to determine what IMAP/POP3 servers to use.To do this, they assume, that your email contains a server domain name.
 They use this domain name to access its website to get an xml config setup file like autoconfig.xml
 ,config-v1.1.xml, autodiscover.xml ....

 There are at the moment 2 main xml structured files: